-Malta The Netherlands Spain Sweden Switzerland United Kingdom No withholding tax is levied on interest payments by a Malta company to a non-resident, unless: the said non-resident is engaged in trade or business in Malta through a permanent establishment situated in Malta and the interest is effectively connected therewith; or the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
+Malta The Netherlands Spain Sweden Switzerland United Kingdom No withholding tax is levied on interest payments by a Malta company to a nonresident, unless: the said non-resident is engaged in trade or business in Malta through a permanent establishment situated in Malta and the interest is effectively connected therewith; or the said non-resident is owned and controlled by, directly or indirectly, or acts on behalf of an individual or individuals who are ordinarily resident and domiciled in Malta.
 None, unless interest is paid on a debt instrument that is treated as equity for Dutch tax purposes.
 In that case, dividend withholding tax is due at a rate of 15% (subject to reduction under tax treaties).
 A reduction to 0% is available under the same conditions as mentioned under 3.1 above for dividend distributions.
 Under certain circumstances, a non-resident recipient of Dutch source interest income may be subject to non-resident corporate income taxation in the Netherlands; see under 4 below.
-19% withholding tax, reduced under tax treaties to 0-15%.
+21% withholding tax (to be reduced to 19% from tax period 2014 onwards), reduced under tax treaties to 0-15%.
 0% to tax residents in an EU Member State (not qualified as tax haven, e.g. Cyprus), provided that they do not obtain such interest through a permanent establishment in Spain.
 There is no withholding tax on interest.
 Withholding tax at a rate of 35% is levied on interest payments by for instance banks and similar financial institutions, or interest paid on issued bonds and similar securities.
 Interest paid by an ordinary holding company on an intercompany loan is in principle (in case properly structured and documented) not subject to withholding tax, unless the loan is profit sharing.
 The withholding tax rate can be reduced by virtue of a tax treaty.
-On the basis of the Savings Agreement between the EU and Switzerland, Switzerland has introduced a withholding tax on saving interests paid by Swiss paying agents to a non disclosed EU resident individual.
-Currently the rate is 20% and this rate will increase to 35% from 1 July 2011 onwards.
+On the basis of the Savings Agreement between the EU and Switzerland, Switzerland levies 35% withholding tax on saving interests paid by Swiss paying agents to a non disclosed EU resident individual.
 The UK levies 20% withholding tax on interest payments made to nonresidents.
 However, there are a few exemptions.
 No UK withholding tax is due on interest paid on quoted Eurobonds.
 In addition, interest payments on bank deposits may be made free of withholding tax, provided a declaration of non-residence is filed with the bank.
 Withholding tax on interest may be reduced to zero under the provisions of the EC Interest and Royalty Directive.
 Furthermore, a reduced interest withholding tax rate may apply pursuant to a double tax treaty with the UK.